rayan-elidrissi/rayan-elidrissi.github.io/_pages/endeavors.md

 author_profile: true
 ---

-## Endeavors

-### 🔹 Hackathons & Events
+### 🔹 Events & Hackathons
+**Shipping Coffee**
+Weekly meetups to talk, build & ship for an evening in a cosy café on Thursdays.

-**IBM x De Vinci Hackathon: Organizer, 2025**
+**IBM x De Vinci Hackathon**
-Designed and led a 48-hour AI innovation challenge on IBM WatsonX plateform, involving around 200 students.
-Supervised the technical track and evaluation process; partnered with IBM researchers for mentorship.
+Designed and led a 48-hour AI challenge on IBM WatsonX plateform, involving 200 graduate students.
+Served on the jury and supervised the evaluation process; partnered with IBM researchers for mentorship.

-**Shipping Coffee: Organizer, 2025**
-Weekly meetups to talk, build and ship for an evening in a cosy café on Thursdays.

-**Speedwins Lovable × Unaite Hackathon: Attendee, 2025**
+**Speedwins Lovable × Unaite Hackathon**
 Built an MVP that helps companies market themselves through automated content generation tailored to their audiences.

-**Google Healthcare & Life Sciences Hackathon: Attendee, 2025**
+**Google Healthcare & Life Sciences Hackathon**
 Participated in building an AI tool for streamlining healthcare workflows; gained hands-on experience with medical datasets and collaborated with professionals from the health tech sector.

-**Doctolib AI Action Summit Hackathon: Attendee, 2025**
+**Doctolib AI Action Summit Hackathon**
 Focused on the climate track, where we built a decision-making framework to help determine optimal locations for strategic hardware assets like datacenters.

-**ETHOxford: Attendee, 2025**
+**ETHOxford Hackathon**
 Joined an international hackathon at the intersection of Decentralized Finance, Blockchain and AI.

 ---